-Tip: If you have a lot of uploads you can click the Documents radio button at the top of the screen to display documents only.
+Tip: If you have a lot of uploads you can use the Show menu at the top to limit the display to Documents.

-- Right-click on the *.css file and left-click on Copy Shortcut.
+- Right-click on the *.css file and click on Copy Link Location, Copy Link Address, or Copy Shortcut (depending on your browser).
 This copies the URL location of the *.css file.

-- Click Ok to exit the Site Options screen.
+- Click Save Site Options to exit the Site Options screen.

-- Click My Account from the main menu.
-The My Profile page opens.
+- Click My Account from the main menu, then My Profile.